nicoguaro/nicoguaro.github.io/posts/putnam_prob.rst

     x &y &z &1
     \end{bmatrix}\, ,

 have the same sign.
-In this case :math:`(x, y, z)` is the point of interest and :math:`(x_i, y_i, z_i)` are the coordinates of each vertex.
+In this case, :math:`(x, y, z)` is the point of interest and :math:`(x_i, y_i, z_i)` are the coordinates of each vertex.